DeGGeD/ShaderStory/README.md

 ## ❤️ Support the Project

-If you find **Shader Story** helpful or inspiring, consider supporting its future through:
+If you find **Shader Story** helpful or inspiring, consider supporting it through:

 <br>
 <p align="center">